Soupe de Céleri et Patates Douces au Gingembre

 It has been very cold in Paris lately* — which I guess should be expected in late November but still comes as something of a shock after the lovely Indian summer we’ve had — and naturally my thoughts turn to, I’ll let you guess: fondue savoyarde?
 Well, that’s one, but it’s not what I meant.
 Soup, then?
 Yes!
 Thick and hearty soup served piping hot, the kind you can fill a pretty bowl with, cup your hands around, and call it lunch.

-For today’s soup I used two kinds of root vegetables, which happen to be very much in the holiday spirit, on either side of the Atlantic: sweet potatoes are a Thanksgiving staple in the US (if you celebrated it I hope your dinner went well — we went to Haynes’ and had a grand time) while celeriac, a.k.a. celery root or céleri-rave, is often featured on French Christmas menus, boiled and pureed with a little cream, and served with roast turkey or game.
-It’s a nice change from mashed potatoes, I find its flavor more subtle and its texture lighter, tasting halfway between a vegetable and a starch.
+For today’s soup I used two kinds of root vegetables, which happen to be very much in the holiday spirit, on respective sides of the Atlantic: sweet potatoes are a Thanksgiving staple in the US, while celeriac, a.k.a. celery root or céleri-rave, is often featured on French Christmas menus, boiled and pureed with a little cream, and served with a roasted bird or game.
+It’s a nice change from mashed potatoes: I find its flavor more subtle and its texture lighter, tasting halfway between a vegetable and a starch.

 I’ve also used ginger and garlic to flavor the soup, adding a gentle kick to the soup’s natural sweetness, and a pleasant heat that lingers on the roof of your mouth after every spoonful.
-What’s more, both are supposed to be excellent for your immune system, which is in dire need of a helping hand this time of year.
-But that doesn’t dispense you from wearing that cool hand-knit scarf when you go out, fortunately.
+What’s more, both are supposed to be excellent for your immune system, which is in great need of a helping hand this time of year.

 * Weather update: Not an hour after writing this, we had our first snow of the year!
 Can you hear the bells jingling yet?